 From the above facts, you can take your call.

 Now as you are aware of benefits, drawbacks and analysis of mutual funds, you can take your call.
 Don’t think too much, JUST START.
 Starting will take you somewhere or you will be nowhere.
-Be disciplined and invest for long term.
+Be disciplined and invest for the long term.